All About Nursing Assistants

-There were about 1,510,300 jobs for Nursing Assistant in 2016 (in the United States).
+In the United States, there were 1,510,300 jobs for Nursing Assistant in 2016.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 173,400 new jobs for Nursing Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 195,100 job openings in this field each year.
+There will be an estimated 195,100 positions for Nursing Assistant per year.

 The states with the most job growth for Nursing Assistant are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Connecticut, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.